eed3si9n/eed3si9n.com/original/dependency-resolution-semantics.md

 ### summary

-The semantics of a dependency resolver determine the concrete classpath based on the user-specified dependency constraints.
+The semantics of a dependency resolver determines the concrete classpath based on the user-specified dependency constraints.
 Typically the differences in the details manifest as different way the version conflicts are resolved.

 - Maven uses nearest-wins strategy, which could downgrade transitive dependencies
 - Ivy uses latest-wins strategy